robocup-logistics/rcll-get-started/README.md

 #### mqtt_bdrige

+Note: The image is only available via ghcr.io, so you have to login in order to be able to pull it!

 Env variables for configuration:
 - `RC_MQTT_START` set to true if mqtt bridge should start
 - `RC_MQTT_BROKER` broker to connec to